varshinishivaraaju-web/FUTURE_DS_02/README.md

     Telco Customer Churn Dataset (Kaggle)

 4)Key Insights:
- i)Customers with month-to-month contracts have higher churn ii)New customers (low tenure) are more likely to leave iii)Higher monthly charges are linked to higher churn iv)Long-term customers show better retention
+ i)Customers with month-to-month contracts have higher churn. ii)New customers (low tenure) are more likely to leave. iii)Higher monthly charges are linked to higher churn. iv)Long-term customers show better retention.

 5)Recommendations:
-i)Offer discounts for long-term contracts ii)Improve onboarding for new customers iii)Optimize pricing for high-risk customers iv)Provide loyalty benefits to retain users
+i)Offer discounts for long-term contracts. ii)Improve onboarding for new customers. iii)Optimize pricing for high-risk customers. iv)Provide loyalty benefits to retain users.

 6)Dashboard:
 Power BI dashboard included in this repository